microverseinc/linters-config/html-css/README.md

 1. Run `npm install --save-dev hint@6.0.x` (not sure how to use npm?
 Read [this](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)).
 2. Copy [.hintrc](.hintrc) to the root directory of your project.
-3. **Do not make any changes in config files - they represent style guidelines that you share with your tem - which is a group of all Microverse students.**
+3. **Do not make any changes in config files - they represent style guidelines that you share with your team - which is a group of all Microverse students.**
     - If you think that change is necessary - open a [Pull Request in this repository](../README.md#contributing) and let your code reviewer know about it.
 4. Run `npx hint .`.
 5. Fix validation errors.